 This post is a complete guide and designed as a strategic map outlining the best marketing for creatives – from social media strategy and digital marketing to content marketing and SEO tactics.

-Marketing Is Not Selling: Value, Relationships & Building Brand
+Value, Relationships & Brand

 OK so obviously, selling is a core component and conversion goal for successful marketing.